Florida DUI Penalty Attorneys

 The penalties for a DUI are similar in some ways to other misdemeanor offenses, but they also are punished in unique ways that go beyond the standard misdemeanor penalties of probation, fines or jail time.
 Persons convicted of DUI in Florida can be sentenced to driver’s education classes or community service.
 They can have their driver’s license suspended or revoked, and they can be forced to pay for an ignition interlock device to be installed on their vehicles if they keep their license.

 You have a lot on the line when you get arrested for DUI, but an arrest is not a conviction.
 With the help of an experienced DUI legal defense team, you might be able to beat the charges against you or avoid the worst potential penalties of a conviction.
-Learn more about DUI penalties below, and contact Meldon Law if you’ve been arrested for drunk driving in Florida.
-We’re here to help.
+Learn more about Florida DUI penalties below, and contact Meldon Law if you’ve been arrested for drunk driving in Florida.
+Our Florida DUI Penalty Attorneys are here to help.

 What Are the Penalties for a DUI in Florida?